xmartlabs/fountain-docs/README.md

 It can be obtained invoking `createNetworkListing` from the static factory class.

-It requires only one argument, a [`NetworkDataSourceAdapter`], which provides all operations that the library will use to handle the paging.
+Only one argument is required, a [`NetworkDataSourceAdapter`], which provides all operations that the library will use to handle the paging.
-The [`NetworkDataSourceAdapter`] contains two main functions: a method to check if a page can be fetched and a property to fetch it.
+The [`NetworkDataSourceAdapter`] has two main functions: a method to check if a page can be fetched and a property to fetch it.

 ## **Network + Cache Support**